- Benchmarking Setup

 So, in the above, we have three tests for both methods.

-We have the standard case, were we build the string “everybody wang chung tonight” wiht both methods.
+In the standard case, we build the string “everybody wang chung tonight” with both methods.
 We use literal strings everywhere, not variables.
-These tests can be found in the code under
+These tests are in the code under

 Next, I wanted to see if there was any difference if the word strings for our phrase above were stored in variables.
-You can find these in teh code as
+You can find these in the code as

 So, what does this tell us?